 Why bother learning the dumbbell snatch?
 There’s more than a few solid reasons that you should consider.

 Increased Muscle Balance and Coordination

-The dumbbell snatch requires less technique, mobility, and arguably less skill than the barbell snatch; which can make it a good option for beginner lifters (of all ages) and/or individuals who may have concerns snatching overhead with a barbell (such as overhead athletes, as the barbell does not allow for individual shoulder joint positioning overhead).
-Both the dumbbell snatch and the barbell snatch can be used and integrated within training programs; however the dumbbell snatch is often a good exercise to introduce to newer lifters so that they can grasp a better concept of the overall movement patterning.
+The dumbbell snatch requires less technique, mobility, and arguably less skill than the barbell snatch, so it’s a good option for beginner lifters.
+Both the dumbbell snatch and the barbell snatch can be used and integrated within training programs.
+However, the dumbbell snatch is better for new lifters, as they can learn the movement pattern more easily than with a barbell.

-LIke the kettlebell, the dumbbell allows lifters to perform longer (time duration) sets and complexes (yes, the barbell can be effective at this as well).
-The dumbbell snatch, when done in a cyclical motion, can be performed for longer durations, and often seamlessly transitioned into other dumbbell exercise like windmills, presses, goblet squats, swings, etc; further increasing metabolic demands.
+Like the kettlebell, the dumbbell allows lifters to perform longer (time duration) sets and complexes (yes, the barbell can be effective at this as well).
+When done in a cyclical motion, the dumbbell snatch can be performed for longer durations and often seamlessly transitioned into other dumbbell exercises like windmills, presses, goblet squats swings, etc.; further increasing metabolic demands.

-Below are some reasons why strength, power, and fitness athletes can benefit from performing the dumbbell snatch.
+Below are explanations for how strength, power, and fitness athletes can benefit from performing the dumbbell snatch.

 Functional Fitness Athletes

-The dumbbell snatch is a useful exercise in the training of functional fitness and CrossFit athletes looking to increase overall strength, power, and fitness.
+The dumbbell snatch is a useful exercise in functional fitness training and CrossFit athletes looking to increase overall strength, power, and fitness.
 The dumbbell snatch is an exercise that has found its way into a handful of CrossFit workouts at the local, Open, Regionals, and Games level.
-Failure to train the dumbbell snatch could result in leaving overhead strength, stability, and sport specific improvements on the table.
+Failure to train the dumbbell snatch could leave overhead strength, stability, and sport-specific adaptions on the table.